-The limbs’ falling asleep is not a dangerous scenario for the body, unless it is for a very long time.
-If the communication from brain to the nerve cells is cut off for a very long period, it may cause serious damage to the cells and result in the permanent loss of sense in that part.
+Paresthesia, or the sensation where your limbs are falling asleep, is not really dangerous for the body, unless you put pressure on your limbs for a very long time, specifically for more than ten hours.
+If the communication of brain and the nerve cells is cut off for a very long period, it may cause serious damage to the cells, and may eventually cost the loss of sensation in the affected body part permanently.